mrismanaziz/Reforestation/README.md

-## Did you hear the one about the guy with the broken hearing aid?
-Neither did he.
+## Want to hear a joke about construction?
+Nah, I'm still working on it.